Follow the links below to answer your questions about getting started with RODP.

 Do I need a permit for an RODP course?

 First, attempt to register for your courses.
 You should only submit a permit request if you have already tried to register for an RODP online

 course, and received an error message.

-Our office issues permits for RODP courses except for Nursing (NURS), Education (ASTL, TEAE, or TELC), and Senior Project course UNIV 4995.
+Our office issues permits for RODP online courses except for Nursing (NURS), Education (ASTL, TEAE, or TELC), and Senior Project (UNIV 4995).

 (For contact information to request permits for those courses, please go to the Registrar's website.)

 - Request a permit for an RODP course.

 - Request a permit for COMM 7110 or a PRST course.

 I registered for an RODP course.
 Where do I get textbooks?